Become a Truant Officer: Education and Career Roadmap

 In some states, the designation truant officer is reserved for individuals who have obtained a certain rank in law enforcement.
 Other states have developed collaborative programs between school districts and local police departments.

-A degree in social work or counseling could provide an educational foundation for aspiring truant officers.
+Social work or counseling track: A degree in social work or counseling could also provide an educational foundation for aspiring truant officers.
 Social work programs typically focus on social justice, advocacy, diverse populations, philosophy and sociology.
 Students learn to work with individuals as well as families, organizations and groups.
 These programs should teach students about ethics and laws involved with social work and allow them to work with professional social workers.